goliatone/go-router/README.md

 ### View Engine Initialization

 `go-router` includes a powerful and flexible view engine initializer that works seamlessly with frameworks that support `fiber.Views` (like Fiber itself).
-It's built on `pongo2`, offering a Django-like template syntax, and handles both live-reloading for development and high-performance embedded assets for production.
+It's built on `pongo2`, offering a Django like template syntax, and handles both live-reloading for development and high-performance embedded assets for production.

 The core function is `router.InitializeViewEngine(config)`.
 It takes a configuration object that implements the `ViewConfigProvider` interface.